Man shot and killed by King County sheriff’s deputy in Auburn

 The man was declared dead at the scene.

 Sgt.
-Ryan Abbott, a spokesperson for the Sheriffs Office, said the deputy was getting his car washed on Eighth Avenue Southeast in Auburn when he was flagged down by someone who said a domestic violence situation involving a gun was happening around the corner.
+Ryan Abbott, a spokesperson for the Sheriffs Office, said the deputy had been getting his car washed on Eighth Avenue Southeast in Auburn when he was flagged down by someone who said a domestic violence disturbance involving a gun was happening around the corner.

 “The deputy pulled up around the corner, in front of the house,” Abbott said.
 “Soon after contacting the female, there was some type of altercation with the male and that’s when the shots were fired.”